pallavrouth/Website/content/blog/misc-series/2022-06-28-ggplot-matlab-2/index.markdown

 ```

 It works!
 It chooses breaks and limits for each company.

+Now the trick is to save these breaks into a list and then use it within `facetted_pos_scales()` from the `ggh4x` package.

 ```r